brndnmtthws/brndn-io/content/posts/cities-are-technology/index.md

 ## The Car-Shaped Problem

 If you've followed my writing, you've likely realized this represents yet another entry in my ongoing critique of automobile dependency.
-A paradigm shift in urban design philosophy is finally gaining momentum, particularly among younger generations who've recognized the profound limitations of car-centric development patterns and suburban sprawl.
+Lately, more people, especially younger ones, seem willing to say the obvious thing out loud: car-centric development and suburban sprawl do not work very well.

 Evidence increasingly demonstrates that automobiles represent a suboptimal solution for urban mobility.
 Cars deliver extraordinarily inefficient transportation—a typical vehicle weighing 4,000 pounds to move a single 150-pound human being represents an almost comically wasteful energy proposition.
 They're demonstrably dangerous, killing approximately 1.35 million people globally each year.
-And their environmental impact threatens the very biosphere that sustains our existence.
+And they burn huge amounts of fuel, foul the air, and eat land we could use for better things.

 The automobile-centric development that dominated 20th-century urban planning represents a historical anomaly rather than an inevitable evolution.
 Cities thrived for thousands